Virtual-Finland-Development/access-finland/docs/README.af-mvp.deployment.md

 The pulumi project for the af-mvp app is located at [../infra/af-mvp/](../infra/af-mvp/).

-## Initial deployment with custom domain name
+## Initial Deployment With Custom Domain Name

 The custom domain name configuration involves a circular dependency between the domain name references to the resources that require the domain name (eg. Cloudfront requires a certificate, that requires a domain name, that requires a Cloudfront distribution origin name, which is not created until the initial deployment).
 This is solved by doing the initial deployment three times: